+The literature on intellectual property and the commercial firm is extensive - both in academic literature and popular press.
+The corresponding literature on intellectual property in the nonprofit firm is miniscule in comparison.
 The majority of peer-reviewed and professional literature on IP in the social sector is focused on basic legal rights in copyright and trademark.
-There is, however, a segment of literature that focuses on the economic and social justice impacts of strong and weak IP regimes on the development of pharmaceuticals in areas of critical global health needs.
+There is, however, a segment of literature that focuses on the economic and social justice impacts of strong and weak IP regimes of various countries on the development of pharmaceuticals.
+This is relevant in that some of the development work is done at or in collaboration with nonprofit institutions and the pharmaceuticals are targeting critical global health needs, so the strategic choices nonprofit firms make about their IP can have significant consequences for how addressing humanitarian issues.
 In adjacent intellectual capital literature there are some references to IP management by nonprofits as part of a larger knowledge asset management strategy (Kong, 2003; Kong 2007).
 Additionally, some anecdotal insight on the philosophy of IP management can be gleaned from blogs, interviews, and discussions with practitioners (Jewell, 2013; Tripp, 2013; Strickland, 2013), but that is not enough to establish standards of practice or generalizations for the sector at-large.
+The survey conducted in 2013/2014 is a small dataset that gathers some basic information on governance team recognition and strategic management of SE's IP.
+Despite the lack of IP content in academic literature and practical resources, the survey responses indicate that IP is created, it is leveraged, and, therefore, governance teams2 are required under their fiduciary duties to manage it for the benefit of the firm's stakeholders, which can be the people it serves, donors, community members, collaborators, and aligned organizations.